 Follow the direction in the Instructions box and define the length of an object that you have measured for the computer.
+Zooming in can help with clearly finding the boundaries.
 Once this is completed, input the scale length with proper units.
 Read the directions in the Instructions box carefully.